macmanes-lab/protocols/RNATagSeq_polyA_first.md

 **Control oligos:**
 --
-MacManes Lab is not currently using, though maybe we should?

 - Tag33FAM
    - 5’ - /5Phos/AG AAC GAT TAG ATC GGA AGA GCG TCG TGT A/36-FAM/ - 3’